Me.jpg

 Margaret Howell

-My first exposure to Margaret Howell - the clothing, brand and person - happened while I was living in Japan.
+My first exposure to Margaret Howell - the clothing, the brand, the person - happened while I was living in Japan.

 When I saw her pared-back, tradition-inspired workwear in a shop in Daikanyama, it felt both familiar and new at the same time.